Veer Surendra Sai Institute of Medical Sciences and Research

-Veer Surendra Sai Institute of Medical Sciences and Research (VIMSAR), is a public medical college and hospital in Sambalpur, Odisha, India.
-Established in 1959, it imparts medical education at both the undergraduate and postgraduate levels.
+Veer Surendra Sai Institute of Medical Sciences and Research (VIMSAR), formerly the Veer Surendra Sai Medical College and Hospital, is a public medical college and hospital in Burla, Sambalpur district, Odisha, India.
+Established in 1959, it provides medical education at the undergraduate and postgraduate levels and serves as a tertiary-care referral hospital for western Odisha and adjoining areas of Chhattisgarh and Jharkhand.

 Location

-The campus of Veer Surendra Sai Medical College & Hospital is situated in Sambalpur, Odisha, about 330 kilometres northwest of the state capital Bhubaneswar.
+The campus is situated in Burla, in the Sambalpur district of Odisha, about 330 kilometres northwest of the state capital, Bhubaneswar.

 History

-In 1958, to provide a solution to healthcare problems in western Odisha, the then Chief Minister of Odisha, Harekrushna Mahatab, took the decision to set up a medical college at Burla, the second in the state and the 54th in the country.
-Consequently, the Burla Medical College (BMC) came into existence in July 1959, with 41 male and 9 female students selected from SCB Medical College in Cuttack as its first batch of students.
+In 1958, to address healthcare needs in western Odisha, the then Chief Minister of Odisha, Harekrushna Mahatab, decided to establish a medical college at Burla—the second in the state.
+The Burla Medical College (BMC) came into existence in July 1959, with 41 male and 9 female students selected from SCB Medical College in Cuttack forming its first batch.

-The college started to function in the present Old College Building (OCB), under the guidance of Radhanath Mishra as its first principal.
-Initially, the Medical Council of India (MCI) refused to recognize BMC, citing gross infrastructural inadequacy.
-So, a new sprawling campus was designed, complete with the main college building, a hospital building, hostels and staff quarters.
-Construction began on 12 February 1961.
-On completion of the work in 1966, the college was moved to the new campus and finally received MCI approval in 1967.
-In 1969, it was rechristened Veer Surendra Sai Medical College in honor of Veer Surendra Sai.
+The college initially operated from the building later known as the Old College Building, under its first principal, Radhanath Mishra.
+The Medical Council of India (MCI) at first declined to recognise BMC, citing inadequate infrastructure, so a new campus comprising the main college building, a hospital, hostels and staff quarters was developed.
+Construction began on 12 February 1961, and on its completion in 1966 the college moved to the new campus, receiving MCI approval in 1967.
+In 1969 it was renamed Veer Surendra Sai Medical College in honour of the 19th-century freedom fighter Veer Surendra Sai.
+The Government of Odisha declared the institution an autonomous body, effective 1 January 2015, and it was renamed the Veer Surendra Sai Institute of Medical Sciences and Research.